Prerequisites

 You’ll also need the Iceberg Spark runtime JARs.
 You can get them from Maven Central.

-Or, use the Spark --packages
+Or, use the Spark --packages option when running the job.

 2. AWS Setup